 Management and support services for the Working Group activities are provided by the Office of Infectious Disease and HIV/AIDS Policy, which is a program office within the Office of the Assistant Secretary for Health (OASH) in the Department of Health and Human Services.

 Estimated annual cost for operating the Working Group, including compensation and travel expenses for members, but excluding staff support, is $410,728.
 Estimated person years of staff support required is 2.0, at an estimated annual cost of $189,272.

 Designated Federal Officer (DFO)

-The ASH will select the Designated Federal Officer (DFO) from among full-time or permanent part-time staff within OASH, who have knowledge of the subject matter and skills and experience necessary to manage the Working Group.
+The Assistant Secretary for Health (ASH) will select the Designated Federal Officer (DFO) from among full-time or permanent part-time staff within OASH, who has knowledge of the subject matter and skills and experience necessary to manage the Working Group.
 The ASH may appoint an Alternate DFO who will carry out these duties in the event that the appointed DFO cannot fulfill the assigned responsibilities for the Working Group.
-In the absence of the appointed DFO or Alternate DFO, the ASH will temporarily appoint one or more permanent full-time or part-time program staff to carry out the assigned duties.
+In the absence of the appointed DFO or Alternate DFO, the ASH will temporarily appoint one or more permanent full-time or part-time program staff as the DFO to carry out the assigned duties.

 Estimated Number and Frequency of Meetings